 Public Spaces Protection Order - Car parks

-Following incidents of anti-social behaviour in some of the Chiltern District Council owned car parks, the Council has introduced a PSPO covering anti-social behaviour at the following car parks:
+Following incidents of anti-social behaviour in some of the Council owned car parks, we have introduced a PSPO covering anti-social behaviour at the following car parks:

 The activities which are to be prohibited are the use of a motor vehicle, or creation of noise from a motor vehicle, or behaviour by a person in a way likely to cause nuisance or annoyance to a member of the public, or a risk of harm, damage or injury to a person or property.

 Therefore the following Restrictions apply in the Restricted Area:

 3.1 No person being a driver of, or in control of a motor vehicle in any part of the Restricted Area, shall: